abhaumick/-ece695-s21-lab2-template/Readme.md

 # Activate your python virtual environment
 # **NOTE** This step must be repeated every time to select your venv as default python distribution
 $ source ./python/bin/activate
+# This step selects your "local" python environment for use instead of the system python installation

 # Verify python path
 $ which python3